syncfusion-content/maui-docs/MAUI/Masked-Entry/Basic-Features.md

 ## Setting TextColor

-The `SfMaskedEntry` control provides the user to customize the color of the entered text using `TextColor` property of type `Color.` The default value of the TextColor property is Colors.Black.
+The `SfMaskedEntry` control provides the user to customize the color of the entered text using the `TextColor` property of type `Color`.
+The default value of the TextColor property is Colors.Black.

 {% tabs %}
 {% highlight XAML %}